RarelyCharlie/rarelycharlie.github.io/_howto/offsite.md

 **Do not share contact information on 7 Cups.**

 For example, do not use 7 Cups to share your e-mail address, social media handle, telephone number, links to your accounts on other websites, or any other information that someone could use to contact you offsite.

+When you have to arrange contact with people you know offsite, you must make those arrangements offsite.

-But there are exceptions to this, explained below.
+There are exceptions to this, explained below.

 **Do not respond to contact information shared with you on 7 Cups.**

 If someone on 7 Cups shares offsite contact information, do not use it to contact them.

-But there are exceptions to this, explained below.
+There are exceptions to this, explained below.

 ### Exception: anonymous accounts